 The Department of Education and Association of Chief Police Officers have provided Drug Advice for Schools to support this aim.

 Schools also have the power to search pupils for drugs where there is a belief this student is in possession of criminal property.

-KMAT school’s are aware of its responsibilities under the Prevent Statutory Duty through the Counter Terrorism and Security Act 2015.
+Our school is aware of its responsibilities under the Prevent Statutory Duty through the Counter Terrorism and Security Act 2015.
 The duty requires schools to consider the need to safeguard children from being drawn into terrorism.
-The duty is designed to help ensure that vulnerable individuals who are at risk of radicalisation are supported as they would be under other safeguarding.
+The duty is designed to help ensure that vulnerable individuals who are at risk of radicalisation are supported.
 We provide a safe environment for our pupils to explore, understand and discuss sensitive topics including terrorism and extremist ideology.
-We use the curriculum and pastoral support to educate our pupils and to enable them to challenge these ideas and build their resilience to radicalisation.
+We use the curriculum and pastoral care to educate our pupils and to enable them to challenge these ideas and build their resilience to radicalisation.
 Staff are aware of the risk posed by other students and adults who may have been radicalised and the impact of radicalisation via social media.
 Staff have received appropriate training and have the knowledge and confidence to identify pupils at risk of being drawn into supporting terrorism and extremism and challenge extremist ideals.
 Our IT filters are regularly reviewed and monitored in order to prevent and identify access to terrorist and extremist materials on line at the school.